The Queen's Guard: A Secure Enforcement of Fine-grained Access Control In Distributed Data Analytics Platforms: Conclusion

 \section{Conclusion}

-In this work, we proposed a new fine-grained attribute-based access control mechanism named SecureDL for distributed data analytics frameworks.
-If plugin support is not provided, we use aspect-oriented programming to inject access checking logic at runtime.
-We guarantee its enforcement with a two-layered defense mechanism under arbitrary code execution.
+Typically, fine-grained access controls are enforced using aspect-oriented programming on top distributed data analytics platforms that do not have any plugin support.
+In this work, we show that it is possible to evade such access-checking mechanisms without leaving traces, which we call transient evasion attacks.
+Next, we designed a two-layered defense to enable secure enforcement under such attacks.
 We are the first to utilize the program analysis to complement the existing security features and use code rewriting to design the defense mechanism.
-We show the effectiveness of this tool with a prototype implementation.
-Our extensive experimental evaluation shows that the SecureDL has a low overhead while securely enforcing attribute-based access control policies.
+We also propose a new framework agnostic fine-grained access control framework with enhanced policy language.
+Finally, we leveraged our defense mechanism to securely implement the proposed access control on top of Apache Spark (which we named \securedl).
+We show \securedl's effectiveness with a prototype implementation.
+Our extensive experimental evaluation shows that the \securedl has a low overhead while securely enforcing attribute-based access control policies.

+\begin{acks} This research is supported by NFS SBIR Phase I 1647681, Phase II 1758628, and NIH SBIR Phase I 1R43LM013960-01 grants.
+Additionally, Sazzadur Rahaman was supported by the startup package from the University of Arizona.
+We also extend our gratitude to all software engineers of \href{https://www.datasectech.com}{DataSecTech}, Tasneem Yasmin, Sourav Dasgupta, Shakti Shivaputra, Xiaowen Ding, Praneeth Khanna Bala, Falak Singhal, Sayeed Salam, and Sudhanva Purushotham, for their valuable technical contributions in all DataSecTech projects and their collaborative spirit.
+Finally, we thank Lei Cao for his insightful feedback on an earlier draft of the paper. \end{acks}